Ivy Sewell

 Curators' Team

 Reginald Dwight's maternal grandmother, Ivy Sewell, whom he called Nan, played a crucial role in his upbringing, providing the support that was often lacking from his parents.
-Her influence was profound, and she fostered an environment where Reginald's art could flourish early on when she sat the three-year-old down to play the piano.
+Her influence was profound, and she fostered an environment in which Reginald's art could flourish early on, when she sat the three-year-old down to play the piano.

-The family learned that young Reggie had a gift when he picked out the melody of Winifred Atwell's "The Skater's Waltz" without the use of…
+The family learned that young Reggie had a gift when he picked out the melody of Winifred Atwell's "The Skater's Waltz" without sheet music, and Ivy became instrumental in nurturing his talent, laying the foundation for…

 ITEM YEAR